toddpocuca/bayinx/docs/tutorials/stan.md

 # Coming From Stan to Bayinx

 I have been an avid Stan user for a few years now and got inspired to write my own probabilistic programming language, Bayinx.
-If you are experienced than Stan then this will be a useful tutorial for understanding Bayinx.
+If you are experienced with Stan then this will be a useful tutorial for understanding Bayinx.

 ## Defining Models In Stan and Bayinx